Julie Guyot-Diangone: Early life and education

 Dr. Guyot-Diangone speaks of her childhood in Washington, D.C., of what it was like growing up as the daughter of the U.S. Civil Rights Reformer Lawrence Guyot:

 "My dad would say, 'Everything is political.'
 So, while I call myself a social constructivist, it's really because it's not just that 'the victors write history,' they also give shape and meaning to words.
 This is a political act.
 When 'TANF recipients' become 'Welfare Queens' it is clearly with political intent.
 I teach to remind future frontline social workers that we link people to services, we don't save anybody.
 The people they serve are program participants, not beneficiaries.
 Afford them their dignity."

 "I didn't know that going to jail was a bad thing just because every good person I know has been to jail.
 One of the stories about my mother was that they had all of the flatware taken away because they were banging on the cell bars making music and singing freedom songs."

 She received her B.A. in Liberal Arts from Sarah Lawrence College in 1993, which was followed by a term of service in the United States Peace Corps, where she lived in both Western and Eastern Ukraine for two years.
-Afterward, she spent an additional two years working with a small NGO that supported the social normalization and increased mental and social development of Georgia's civil war orphans.
+Afterwards, she spent an additional two years working with a small NGO that supported the social normalization and increased mental and social development of Georgia's civil war orphans.
 She has also worked with out-of-school youth in Tanzania, with an agency providing Education for All via radio; and, managed an educational exchange program between a D.C.-based Early Childhood Development (ECD) Center and the membership (100+) of the ECD Collective, in Dar es Salaam.

 Dr. Guyot-Diangone earned her M.S.W. in 2005, while also attaining a diploma in Children, Youth, and Development from the Institute of Social Science in The Hague.
 Her Ph.D. was completed in 2012, from her alma mater, the Howard University School of Social Work, following a brief stint as a Visiting Research Fellow at Oxford University's Refugees Study Center.
 She now focuses on Human Behavior in the Social Environment, historical trauma, and resilience.
 She has stated, "I don't believe in 'brokenness, or a 'lost generation.'"